 possibility they could get wet, laminate your signs.

-directional signs, make sure the words and graphics are large enough to be read.
+and parking directional signs, make sure the words and graphics are large enough to be read.
 Purchase very inexpensive grading stakes from a

 home improvement store and staple the signs to the stakes.